Deutsche Bank Aktiengesellschaft Downgrades Anglo American (LON:AAL) to Hold

-Deutsche Bank Aktiengesellschaft downgraded shares of Anglo American (LON:AAL – Get Rating) to a hold rating in a research report released on Tuesday, Marketbeat Ratings reports.
-Deutsche Bank Aktiengesellschaft currently has GBX 3,500 ($42.94) price target on the mining company’s stock, down from their prior price target of GBX 3,900 ($47.85).
+Anglo American (LON:AAL – Get Rating) was downgraded by equities researchers at Deutsche Bank Aktiengesellschaft to a “hold” rating in a note issued to investors on Tuesday, MarketBeat Ratings reports.
+They currently have a GBX 3,500 ($42.94) price objective on the mining company’s stock, down from their prior price objective of GBX 3,900 ($47.85).
+Deutsche Bank Aktiengesellschaft’s price target points to a potential upside of 10.71% from the stock’s previous close.

-Other equities analysts also recently issued reports about the company.
-Barclays reiterated an equal weight rating and issued a GBX 3,400 ($41.71) price target on shares of Anglo American in a research note on Thursday, June 23rd.
-Berenberg Bank reiterated a buy rating on shares of Anglo American in a research note on Tuesday, June 14th.
-JPMorgan Chase & Co. decreased their price target on Anglo American from GBX 3,450 ($42.33) to GBX 3,350 ($41.10) and set a neutral rating for the company in a research note on Wednesday, June 22nd.
-Morgan Stanley restated an equal weight rating on shares of Anglo American in a research note on Wednesday, May 11th.
-Finally, Royal Bank of Canada restated a sector perform rating and issued a GBX 3,400 ($41.71) target price on shares of Anglo American in a research note on Monday, May 16th.
-Six analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company has an average rating of Hold and a consensus target price of GBX 3,521.25 ($43.20).
+A number of other equities analysts have also recently issued reports on AAL.
+Royal Bank of Canada reaffirmed a “sector perform” rating and issued a GBX 3,400 ($41.71) price objective on shares of Anglo American in a research note on Monday, May 16th.
+Barclays reaffirmed an “equal weight” rating and issued a GBX 3,400 ($41.71) price objective on shares of Anglo American in a research note on Thursday, June 23rd.
+Berenberg Bank reissued a “buy” rating on shares of Anglo American in a research report on Tuesday, June 14th.
+JPMorgan Chase & Co. reduced their price target on shares of Anglo American from GBX 3,450 ($42.33) to GBX 3,350 ($41.10) and set a “neutral” rating on the stock in a research report on Wednesday, June 22nd.
+Finally, Morgan Stanley reissued an “equal weight” rating on shares of Anglo American in a research report on Wednesday, May 11th.
+Six research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+According to MarketBeat, Anglo American currently has a consensus rating of “Hold” and an average target price of GBX 3,521.25 ($43.20).

 Anglo American Company Profile (Get Rating)